ryanheise/audio_service/README.md

 If you'd like to help with any missing features, please join us on the [GitHub issues page](https://github.com/ryanheise/audio_service/issues).

-## Migrating to 0.11.0
+## Migrating to 0.13.0

-Prior to 0.11.0, the background audio task would terminate as soon as `onStart` completes.
-From 0.11.0, the background audio task terminates as soon as `onStop` completes.
-If you override `onStop`, you must end your implementation with a call to `await super.onStop()`.
+As of 0.13.0, all callbacks in `AudioBackgroundTask` are asynchronous.
+This allows the main isolate to await their completion and better synchronise with the background audio task.

-## Migrating to 0.10.0
+As of 0.11.0, the background audio task terminates when `onStop` completes rather than when `onStart` completes.

-`audio_service` 0.10.0 requires a different `AndroidManifest.xml` configuration for notification and headset button clicks to continue to work on Android.
-Your previous broadcast receiver declaration should be replaced with the one below:
+As of 0.10.0, your broadcast receiver in `AndroidManifest.xml` should be replaced with the one below to ensure that headset and notification clicks continue to work:

 ```xml
     <receiver android:name="com.ryanheise.audioservice.MediaButtonReceiver" >